tin2tin/Audacity_Bridge_for_Blender/README.md

 # Audacity Tools For Blender
 Sound editing in Blender Video Sequence Editor with Audacity integrated.

+IMPORTANT: As Audacity development has broken vital pipe functions affecting the Play functionality, for more than half a year, it is recommended to use one of the Audacity forks like TENACITY instead: https://codeberg.org/tenacityteam/tenacity

 - Send/receive the full edited sequence or single strips.
 - Play Blender and Audacity in sync, so you can use Blender as a video preview for Audacity.